If you are not a Facility Manager, you may not be familiar with the term "CMMS". So as we get started, lets make sure we have a good definition.

 Absolutely.
 We have created our own weekly productivity reports each supervisor reviews based on estimated man-hours.
 Supervisors use the reports to help discuss any large overruns in time or material with the employee.
 The reports assures everyone we are watching the "store".

 If your organization is looking for a more effective and efficient method to address your facility management and maintenance, then you need to explore a CMMS solution.
-The recently released eSPACE - Work Order Management is a "best-in-class" solution designed by Facility Professionals.
-In addition, the Work Order Management module communicates/interfaces with our industry leading Room/Event Scheduler Software
+The recently released eSPACE - Work Order & Asset Management is a "best-in-class" solution designed by Facility Professionals.
+In addition, the Work Order & Asset Management module communicates/interfaces with our industry leading Room/Event Scheduler Software

 For more information visit eSPACE.cool or call us at 1-888-448-5664